 Operating System Architecture: Components, Functions, and How It Works

-30 Noc 2025
+Published: 30 November 2025

-Key Highlights of this Blog
+Key Highlights of this Article

 Introduction

-Every device you use, your phone, laptop, smartwatch, car dashboard, and even home appliances, runs on an operating system.
+Every device you use—your phone, laptop, smartwatch, car dashboard, and even home appliances—runs on an operating system.
 But what most people never see is the architecture behind it: the blueprint that decides how fast your system responds, how secure it is, and how smoothly it handles multiple tasks.

 You have probably asked questions like: